gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Ok, so 200ms, which is pretty close to our 180ms in Go...

-Wait a minute...are we doing any I/O in Go at all?
+Wait a minute...
+Are we doing any I/O in Go at all?
 Could it be that we *embed* all the SQL files in our binary at build time ?!

 Let's print with DTrace the files that are being opened, whose extension is `.sql`: